RxLaboratory/Duik/src-docs/docs/guide/bones/create-bones.md

     Internal unique identifiers are associated with the armatures, which won’t be updated when you copy or duplicate the armatures in After Effects.
 The Auto-rig and other rigging tools in Duik need these identifiers to work correctly and may fail if they are not set properly.
 The Duplicate tool does this.

-[^1]: [Hominoids](https://en.wikipedia.org/wiki/Ape) (Hominoidea) are a branch of tailless anthropoid primates native to Africa and Southeast Asia.
+[^1]: [***Hominoids***](https://en.wikipedia.org/wiki/Ape) (Hominoidea) are a branch of tailless anthropoid primates native to Africa and Southeast Asia.
 They are distinguished from other primates by a wider degree of freedom of motion at the shoulder joint.
 There are two extant branches of the superfamily Hominoidea: the gibbons, or lesser apes; and the hominids, or great apes (orangutans, gorillas, chimpanzees, humans).

-[^2]: [Tetrapods](https://en.wikipedia.org/wiki/Tetrapod) are four-limbed vertebrate animals.
+[^2]: [***Tetrapods***](https://en.wikipedia.org/wiki/Tetrapod) are four-limbed vertebrate animals constituting the superclass Tetrapoda.
+It includes amphibians, reptiles, dinosaurs, birds, mammals and other extinct classes.

 [^3]: Read the section entitled [*Meta-rigs and OCO*](../oco/index.md)